 - The #DifficultBlackProfessor will say NO to you.
 And OFTEN.
 She ain’t here for your endless requests of uncompensated, intensive labor doing things that do not benefit her or Black people in any way that will then be plagiarized as the idea of someone else.
 She will see the irony of having her research and teaching marginalized in every way and yet constantly asked to do marginalizers’ heavy labor.
 This will stir up all kindsa controversy.
 White men may be allowed to offer little or no uncompensated service/time/work to a college but Black folk are not entitled to their time, money, and bodies this way.
 The #DifficultBlackProfessor refuses this kind of super-exploitation and will preserve herself since no one else will.
 She does not suffer from the kind of low self-esteem where she covets the attention of White authority and she refuses to perform the perfunctory mammy role where she caters to White needs before her own. #YoMammyDoneBeenGoneWithTheWind

 - The #DifficultBlackProfessor is not here to psychologically assuage White guilt.
 This is especially true for Black women and women of color whose nurturing will be in constant demand.
 When White professors have a resistant student of color, they will come to you for advice.
 When White professors need to infuse “race” or a “Black author” into their scholarship or syllabus, they will come to you for ideas.
-When White professors need Blackface on their panel, edited book, grant/program proposal, meeting, etc they will come to you with the request.
+When White professors need Blackface on their panel, committee, edited book, grant/program proposal, meeting, etc they will come to you with the request.
 When White faculty need to better understand Black resistance, they will come to you for sociological analyses.
-When White faculty have a question or curiosity about another faculty member of color, they will come to you expecting you to give up any secrets and gossip that you have.
+When White faculty have a question or curiosity about another faculty member of color, they will come to you expecting you to give up any secrets that you have.
 When White professors get caught sayin dumb racist stuff, they will come to you to tell them that it’s okay.
 These are, sometimes, signs of collaboration but when it’s time to have YOUR back or publicly speak back to White violences, many of these same White professors will be nowhere in sight.
 Many Black faculty will perform these menial race-help tasks without even being asked but if you dare ask the #DifficultBlackProfessor for any of this mess without the prospect of real, anti-racist solidarity, expect to be ignored… or told about yourself, sometimes nicely, sometimes not. #NotYourQuotaOrYourRaceCoach

 - The #DifficultBlackProfessor doesn’t do silence and acquiescence, not in their research and scholarship and not in the way they live their scholarly lives.
 Institutions are really, really, really bad at legally training their mid-level managers/administrators who are, for the most part, walking-talking law suits with the things they say and do and the hostile climates they create.
 How universities can afford to keep their doors open with the blatant illegalities that I have experienced and witnessed has been truly mind-boggling!!
 The #DifficultBlackProfessor will make one of two choices: 1) keep the best lawyers, lawsuits, and official complaints on rotation so that egregious racism and incompetence can be exposed to the tip-top decision-makers of the institution and state; 2) deal with administrators’ racial hostilities as an ethnography to be seriously analyzed in scholarship and exposed to the tip-top of intellectual and political discussions.
 They will ALWAYS say/do something rather than choke their voices into compliance and passivity. #DontComeForFolkWhoWillReschoolYou